sjpfenninger/modelling-energy-systems/advanced/nonlinear-v2.md

 (content:nonlinear)=

-# Non Linear Programming
+# Non-Linear Programming

-In this chapter, we will extend the optimization problems to regions, where the objective function and/or at least one of the constraints are non-linear functions.
-First, we will analyze how the Classic Economic Dispatch problems turns from a linear to a non-linear optimization problem.
-Secondly, we will demonstrate how an non-linear program can be solved through the optimality conditions, when no constraints are present.
+In this chapter, we will extend the optimisation problems to regions, where the objective function and/or at least one of the constraints are non-linear functions.
+First, we will analyze how the Classic Economic Dispatch problems turns from a linear to a non-linear optimisation problem.
+Secondly, we will demonstrate how an non-linear problem can be solved through the optimality conditions, when no constraints are present.
 Then we will extend this approach to some constrained non-linear problems.
-Finally, we will delve into some computational methods, such as the gradient descend, that can be utilized for more complex problems, where an analytical solution is not possible.
+Finally, we will delve into computational methods, such as the gradient descend, that can be utilised for more complex problems, where an analytical solution is not possible.

 ## The Classic Economic Dispatch revisited
-As indicated in Chapter **(reference to reader Chapter)** the Classic Economic Dispatch problem relates to how to optimally schedule production, to minimize system-wide operation cost.
+As indicated in Chapter 2.1 the Classic Economic Dispatch problem relates to how to optimally schedule production, to minimise system-wide operation cost.
 In other words, how to distribute power generation, to meet system demand, across a range of powerplants with different operating costs.

 Up to now, we have only considered powerplants with a linear structure cost.
 This means that the $Marginal Cost = constant$.
 But in reality the assumption of a constant marginal cost, and therefore a linear total cost structure is not realistic.
 For a real powerplant the marginal cost is dependent on the amount of power produced, so $MC = f(P_{G_i})$.
 But what are the sources of non-linearity ?